YaoleiQi/DSCNet/README.md

 # Dynamic Snake Convolution based on Topological Geometric Constraints for Tubular Structure Segmentation

-[Sorry]Our server has had some problems recently, so the upload of the code needs to be delayed for 1-2 weeks, thank you very much for your attention, we will synchronize the open-source 3D pre-training parameters for tubular structure data!!
-Thank you for your understanding!
+[New!!]!
+Our code will be open-sourced by this Friday, thank you very much for your attention and the long wait!!!

 [NEWS!]This paper has been accepted by **<font color="blue">ICCV 2023</font>**!